awsdocs/aws-serverlessrepo-developer-guide/doc_source/access-control-resource-based.md

 --statements Principals=account-id,Actions=Deploy
 ```

+**Note**
+*Privately shared* applications can only be used in the same AWS region where the application is created\.

 ## Example 2: Share an Application Publicly<a name="access-control-resource-based-example-share-publicly"></a>

 To make an application public, you share it with everyone by specifying "\*" as the principal, as in the following example\.
+Applications that are shared publicly are available in all regions\.

 ```
 aws serverlessrepo put-application-policy \